vatpac-technology/sops/docs/aerodromes/Bankstown.md

 | 29C    | Right | Left         |
 | 29R    | Right        | -  |

-Circuits to be flown at A010
+Circuits to be flown at `A010`

+## Helicopter Operations
+### Inbound Procedures
+Reserved.
+### Outbound Procedures
+Reserved.
+### Circuits
+Reserved.

 ## ATIS
-#### Operational Info

-ATIS broadcast for runway shall follow the format:
+### Runway Nomination
+The ATIS must indicate the current runway config and nominate what each parallel runway is being used for.
+The northern runway (11L/29R) is primarily used for VFR arrivals and departures, the southern runway (11R/29L) for circuit training, and the centre runway for IFR arrivals/departures and VFR overflow.

+This should be reflected on the ATIS as below:
-`RWY 11L (or 29R) FOR ARRIVALS AND DEPARTURES; RWY 11R (or 29L) FOR CIRCUIT TRAINING; RWY 11C (or 29C) IN USE`
+`RWY 11L FOR ARRIVALS AND DEPARTURES; RWY 11R FOR CIRCUIT TRAINING; RWY 11C IN USE`
+### Operational Info
-When the crosswind component exceeds 15 knots, include in the ATIS:
+When the crosswind component exceeds 15 knots, the OPR INFO field must include:
 `CROSSWIND ALERT – DO NOT PASS THROUGH FINAL FOR YOUR ASSIGNED RUNWAY`

 ## Coordination